hm-lang/core/proposals/README.md

 Again, this fans out into multiple function overloads for each of the cases of compile-time known and compile-time unknown arguments.

+TODO: ensure that we can use `Call` or similar to create our own version of a `oneOf` with metaprogramming or whatever.

 ## masks